 This is not the first SSID injection in LuCI.
 CVE-2019-25015 identified the same class of bug in the wireless Join flow (Network → Wireless → Scan → Join).
 This finding affects the scan result list itself, which requires less interaction with the malicious network, already being visible in a scan.

-The attack requires:
+The attack required:

 - A malicious access point, broadcasting beacon frames that are received by the OpenWRT device